-Free online: Chapter 8, 'Dyslexia', from Hugo Kerr's book 'The cognitive psychology of teaching literacy'
+Free.
+Chapter 8, Dyslexia, from Hugo Kerr's book 'The cognitive psychology of teaching literacy'

 ''An examination of how we use the term 'dyslexia' and its failings as a clinical diagnosis.
 Taking into account the latest research in cognitive science, genetics, and neuroscience, Elliott and Grigorenko outline a better way to describe the various types of reading difficulties and discuss empirically supported forms of intervention''

 Free excerpt p1-10.
 What is dyslexia?: http://assets.cambridge.org/97805211/19863/excerpt/9780521119863_excerpt.pdf

 The Clackmannanshire study: A Seven Year Study of the Effects of Synthetic Phonics Teaching on Reading and Spelling Attainment.
 Johnston/Watson.
 2005.